Stuart Forster reviews a Bizhop carry on suitcase for business travellers.

 The case’s size and weight

 If you’re planning to fly, check the baggage allowance of your carrier so that you know the maximum permitted dimensions of hand luggage.
 For example, Flybe permit cabin baggage measuring a maximum of 55 cm x 35 cm x 20 cm.

-When empty, the case weights just over three kilograms (3.1kg).
+When empty, the case weighs just over three kilograms (3.1kg).

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.